CMU-CREATE-Lab/ehp-channel/README.md

 cd ../../py/
 python updateChannelData.py
 ```
 This will create a "data" folder in the "web" folder for the website.
+When running the python command, you will need to install all dependencies, see the libraries that I imported in the "util.py" file.
+Because the "util.py" file is shared with other projects, there are some libraries that are not used in this project.
+However, to run the code, please install all of them.